 Type 1 Diabetes:

-Lifelong Insulin Therapy: Because Type 1 diabetes is an autoimmune condition, insulin therapy is required for life.
-Blood sugar levels must be carefully monitored, and insulin doses adjusted regularly based on diet, exercise, and overall health.
+Lifelong Insulin Therapy: Because Type 1 diabetes is an autoimmune condition, people with it must use insulin therapy for life.
+They need to carefully monitor their blood sugar levels and regularly adjust their insulin doses based on their diet, activity levels, and overall health.

 Type 2 Diabetes:

-Lifestyle and Medication Management: While insulin therapy may be needed later in life for some people with Type 2 diabetes, the condition is often managed in the early stages through lifestyle changes like healthy eating, regular physical activity, and weight loss.
+Lifestyle and Medication Management: While insulin therapy may be needed later in life for some people with Type 2 diabetes, it’s not always the first line of treatment.
+In the early stages, the condition is often managed through lifestyle changes like healthy eating, regular physical activity, and weight loss.
 Oral medications that help the body respond to insulin are also commonly used.

 Prevention